ozkzrl/DevOps_Aws_Networking_Python_Linux_HandsOn_and_LectureNotes/DevOps/hands-on/Terraform/terragrunt_Basic_operations/README.md

-# Hands-on Terragrunt : Terragrunt Basic Operations:
+# Hands-on Terragrunt: Terragrunt Basic Operations:

-Purpose of this hands-on training is to give students the knowledge of basic operations in Terragrunt.
+The purpose of this hands-on training is to give students the knowledge of basic operations in Terragrunt.

 ## Learning Outcomes